cwnorton/shell-novice/06-find.md

 ![File Tree for Find Example](fig/find-file-tree.svg)

-Nelle's `writing` directory contains one file called `haiku.txt` and four subdirectories:
+Lynne's `writing` directory contains one file called `haiku.txt` and four subdirectories:
 `thesis` (which is sadly empty),
 `data` (which contains two files `one.txt` and `two.txt`), a `tools` directory that contains the programs `format` and `stats`,